 How can I verify my data imported correctly?

 Run a Profit and Loss report or a Balance Sheet report in QuickBooks Online and QuickBooks Desktop and compare the two.
-Here's how to run the reports and compare everything.
+Refer to the What you do after you migrate section to run the reports and compare everything.

-What should I do after I move to QuickBooks Online?
+What should I do after migrating to QuickBooks Online?